Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 20 Juni 2026 03.00.14 UTC
+- WIB: Sabtu, 20 Juni 2026 04.17.09 UTC
-- WITA: Sabtu, 20 Juni 2026 04.00.14 UTC
+- WITA: Sabtu, 20 Juni 2026 05.17.09 UTC
-- WIT: Sabtu, 20 Juni 2026 05.00.14 UTC
+- WIT: Sabtu, 20 Juni 2026 06.17.09 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: inspirational
+Kategori: success